leucos/ansible-tuto/step-13/README.md

 Yes, one might argue that `root` isn't a very sane default.
-However, _sane_ doesn't mean _secure_: we just want our template to be filled properly and don't want sshd to choke !
+However, _sane_ doesn't mean _secure_: we just want our template to be filled properly and don't want sshd to choke!
 We could have done this better, using the rollback paradigm we wrote for in [step-07](https://github.com/leucos/ansible-tuto/tree/master/step-07),